How to Achieve Level 5 Maturity for QA and Testing Process

 Nowadays, the CMMI model has become popular and has taken over CMM.
 CMMI (Capability maturity model integration) is nothing but the successor of CMM.

-It is an integrated approach that deals with separate models of CMM and overcomes the drawback of traditional CMM.
+It is an integrated approach that deals with separate models of CMM and overcomes the drawbacks of traditional CMM.
 It also has 5 levels similar to CMM.

 CMM vs CMMI